DeepthiSRao/meet-react-app/README.md

 ![Markdown Logo](/src/images/home_page.png)

 ## App features
-1. Google Login implementation using OAuth2 authentication.
+1. Google Login was implemented using OAuth2 authentication.
-2. Google calendar events can be filtered by city name or by number events.
+2. Google calendar events can be filtered by city name or by number of events.
 3. Users can see or hide event details by clicking on the SHOW/HIDE button.
 4. Events Pie/Scatter chart showing number of upcoming events by city.
 5. AWS lambda (severless) functions are implemented for authorization.
 6. App displays last saved events when offline.

-### Project live demo link : https://deepthisrao.github.io/meet-react-app/
+Project live demo link : [demo](https://deepthisrao.github.io/meet-react-app/)

 ## User Stories
 #### Feature 1: FILTER EVENTS BY CITY